Point of Sale System

 Android: On Android the poly display interfacing is not supported yet.

 Windows: All different variants of StarCode are provided as Windows installers.
 You can download the installer from following product page

-For StarCode Network, you would need to install the MySQL Server on the same computer, in cloud, or on a separate dedicated computer.
+In order to operate StarCode in network mode, you would need to install the MySQL Server on the same computer, in cloud, or on a separate dedicated computer.
 There is a separate document available on the website for MySQL Server Installation and Configuration.

 Android: If you are planning to purchase from Google Play store, then install the StarCode app directly from the Google Play store.
 If you are purchasing from some other channel, for example, from InveGix website, then download the apk file (Android Installer) from the website.
 Copy this file to the device and install it manually.

 StarCode demo version has no time limit, but has some limits on the features.
 You will also see watermarks on sales receipts and purchase order generated via the demo version.
 You can use the demo version as long as you are comfortable with these limitations.
 If you decide to upgrade to full version, then license key is required for activation.
 At the time of purchase you will be provided with a license key with instructions for activating the product.

 It is highly recommended that you use the Activation Dialog for activating the product.